MichaelTr7/MichaelTr7/README.md

 <a href="https://michaeltr7.github.io/Polarized-Squares/"><img src="./Images/Polarized Squares.png" width="31%"></a>
 </p>

 For best performance use a desktop/laptop computer.
 Mobile device support is still under development for <b>Dots and Boxes</b> and <b>Polarized Squares</b>.
 Click any image to launch the respective web-application.
+Process of converting into PWAs (Progressive Web Apps) underway.

 <b>Note:</b> Polarized Squares in currently under construction and additional functionality is being added.